meilisearch/specifications/text/0059-geo-search.md

 ### II.
 Motivation

 According to our user feedback, the lack of a geo-search feature is mentioned as one of the biggest deal-breakers for choosing MeiliSearch as a search engine.
 A search engine must offer this feature.
 Some use cases specifically require integrated geo-search capabilities.
 Moreover, a lot of direct competitors offer it.
-Users today must find workarounds like using `geohash` to be able to geo-search documents.
+Users today must find workarounds like using geohash to be able to geo-search documents.
 We hope to better serve the needs of users by implementing this feature.
 It allows multiplying the use-cases to which MeiliSearch can respond.

+## 3. Future Possibilities

+- Handling array of geo points in the document object.
+- Handling multiple geo formats for the `_geo` field. e.g. "{lat},{lng}", a geo-hash etc..
+- Filter documents in polygon and bounding-box.